Opioid Addiction Treatment in Knoxville

-At Tennessee Wellness Center, our family of drug abuse and addiction specialists understands what you are going through because many of us have been in your shoes before.
-We offer a range of clinically proven, effective opioid addiction treatments in Knoxville at our welcoming, stigma-free facility.
+At Tennessee Wellness Center, our family of Knoxville drug abuse and addiction treatment specialists understands what you are going through because many of us have been in your shoes before.
+We offer a range of clinically-proven, evidence-based opioid addiction treatments in Knoxville at our welcoming, stigma-free facility.
 Our team is dedicated to helping you on the path to recovery, focusing on creating a united front with your family and loved ones and providing you with the critical tools you need to achieve long-term sobriety.

 What Are Opioids?

 Opioids are a type of pain medication prescribed by doctors in the United States.
 Frequently referred to as “painkillers,” opioids may be used in a hospital setting, treatment center, or prescribed to individuals to manage and treat acute or chronic pain.

 Common opioids include:

 - Hydrocodone (Vicodin®)